Heard the term “real estate lien” thrown around, but not sure what a lien on property is?

 A lien gives a creditor the legal right to collect their debt by repossessing or forcing the sale of your property.

 When you borrow a secured loan, such as a mortgage or car loan, you voluntarily sign a deed of trust or mortgage document to place the lien against your property.
-That secured collateral is precisely why you can borrow money cheaply: the lien protects the lender in the event of default.
+That secured collateral is precisely why you can borrow money cheaply: the lien protects the lender in case you default.

-However, in some cases, creditors can place liens on your property against your will.
+However, creditors can sometimes place liens on your property against your will, called an involuntary lien.
 If you fail to pay your taxes, for instance, the IRS can place a tax lien on your property to recover what you owe.
 More on the different types of liens shortly.

 When you go to sell a property, you must repay all debts secured with a lien against it.
 Otherwise, the property can’t convey to the new owner with a clean title history.